My name is Jana and I’m a traveler, a nomad, a rover, a wanderer.

-Longer trips took me throughout Africa, Mexico, Indonesia, and the Caribbean where I quickly became aware of the world’s beauty.
+Longer trips took me to Africa, Mexico, Indonesia, and the Caribbean where I quickly became aware of the world’s beauty.
 To me, there was nothing more powerful than standing next to the ocean on a sandy beach.
 With the sun on my skin, the sand on my feet, and the sea salt in my hair, I truly felt at home.

 At first, the increasing amount of plastic in the sea and on the beaches was barely noticeable.